HR might be the most confusing department in your whole organization—everyone knows they’re important, but very few employees know why.

 For instance, if a company notices that a particular employee is routinely late and continues being late even after the employee has received several warnings, HR could step in and investigate the reason for the tardiness.
 It may be an opportunity to extend benefits such as counseling to the employee or offer additional resources to help the employee learn to be on time.
 Instead of taking on the cost of firing and then recruiting a replacement for that employee, it could be a learning opportunity that could enhance that employee’s career.

 On the other hand, sometimes disciplinary action isn’t the best course to take and an employee should be let go.
 The best human resources departments know when an employee isn’t the right fit for a company and would be happier somewhere else.
-Often, it’s in the employee’s best interest to be let go, as difficult as it seems in the moment.
 It’s up to HR to develop a strong enough relationship with managers and employees alike to identify the cohesiveness and health of a team.

 5. Update policies